-A zero-trust model that incorporates your legacy applications is the best practice for modern identity authentication.
-Your digital transformation initiative will likely involve a hybrid environment.
-To ensure that data and resources remain secure, you must prioritize access control by implementing multi-factor authentication (MFA) and standardization of password quality across your organization, including external consultants, freelancers, and other third-party users.
+A Zero-trust model that incorporates your legacy applications is the best practice for modern identity authentication.
+The digital transformation initiative will likely involve a hybrid environment.
+To ensure that data and IT resources are secure, you must prioritize access control by implementing multi-factor authentication (MFA) and standardization of password quality across your organization, including external consultants, freelancers, and other non-employees.